 Be Aware: I rarely accept guest posts due to increasingly POOR submissions, but…

-If you insist on submitting a guest post, however, please don’t email me first asking about subjects.
+If you still insist on submitting a guest post, then please don’t email me first asking about subjects.
 Just send me a stellar article about survival, follow all of my rules below, and I may still consider it.

 Please Read: Even if you feel you’ve follow my rules below but still submit an article which I deem uninteresting, hard to read, or even basic information readily found elsewhere… I will NOT publish it NOR will I even bother to reply to you telling you so because you’ve just wasted my time!
-If you do have something interesting to share and can follow rules well, read on…
+If you do have something interesting to share and can follow rules then please read on…

 I’m looking to increase readership dramatically by opening up this blog to quality blog posts from like-minded survival and preparedness bloggers with the direct benefit of driving quality traffic to your site via your guest posts.

 Please Note: I’m getting more and more picky about the posts I’ll accept and publish which means I expect posts to be truly useful to my readers by explaining something useful (e.g., “how to” posts) or discussing topics in an unexpected or not often mentioned way and so on.

 - English speaking with good grammar is an absolute must.
 This is easily my most important requirement.
 If the article is hard to read even though it’s written in English and technically meets the below minimum requirements then I won’t publish it.
 Make the article readable at the very least and I’ll consider it… make the article interesting and I’ll happily publish it.